polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/erc20-token.md

 ---
-title: Build an ERC20
+title: Build a token contract
-description:
+description: Build an ERC-20 token supply using a smart contract written in the ink! language.
 keywords:
   - erc20
   - ethereum